HIROS-DEV/HIROS-DEV/README.md

 I started studying web development with the help of The Odin Project(https://www.theodinproject.com/).
 Using the vast list of resources they offer, I was able to obtain new learning skills as I studied web fundamentals and learnt to enjoy building responsive websites from scratch to bring new ideas to life in a browser.

 ## What I am currently focusing on...
-* Improving my MERN skills by building projects (currently working on a facebook clone in my free time)
+* Improving my MERN skills by building projects (currently working on a instagram clone)
-* I am learning GraphQL full stack.
 * I am learning algorithm in Code Wars.

 ## Tech & Tools